zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## Introduction

-The final lab of this workshop will guide you on how to set up simple migration to ATP using Goldengate Microservices.
+The final lab of this workshop will guide you on how to set up a simple migration to ATP using Goldengate Microservices.
 By using Oracle GoldenGate Microservices on Oracle Cloud Marketplace, replication from on-premises to cloud and cloud-to-cloud platforms can easily be established and managed.
-With Oracle GoldenGate Microservices on Marketplace, you can deploy Oracle GoldenGate in an off-box architecture, which means you can run and manage your Oracle GoldenGate deployment from a single location.
+This will allow you to deploy Oracle GoldenGate in an off-box architecture, which means you can run and manage your Oracle GoldenGate deployment from a single location.

 *Estimated lab time*: 30 minutes

 ### Objectives

-In this final step of the workshop, we will configure the replication process in Microservices and apply captured changes from the source database to our target Autonomous database.
-This is the last lab.
+In the final lab of the workshop, we will configure the replication process in Microservices and apply captured changes from the source database to our target Autonomous Database.

 ### Prerequisites

 * This lab assumes that you completed all preceding labs, and ready to migrate to ATP.

-## **Step 1**:	Access to Goldengate Microservices instance
+## **Step 1**:	Access to Goldengate Microservices Instance

-1. After successful creating extract processes, now it is time to explore your GG Microservices server.
-Let's make a console connection to microservice, copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using:
+1. After successful creating three extract processes, now it is time to explore your GG Microservices server.
+Let's make a console connection to Microservice.
+Copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using:

 	**`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**